AliveToolkit/alive2/scripts/perf-testing/README.md

 =========================

-The `test.pl` script is intended to evaluate how well some particular version of alive-tv works together with some particular version of Z3.
+The `test.pl` script is intended to evaluate how well some particular version of Alive-tv works together with some particular version of Z3.
 The strategy is to have a collection of test cases that are parameterized by a value and then to see how high this value can be pushed without triggering a solver timeout.

-The m4 macro processor is used to replace every occurrence of `X` in a test case with the value of the parameter.
+The M4 macro processor is used to replace every occurrence of `X` in a test case with the value of the parameter.
 Since m4 considers `iX` to be a single token, we use a special case to replace, for example, `iX` with `i32` when the value of X is 32.